 The electricity/road and CNG/road clusters have at least one measure that scores high, thus the overall score is H. In terms of expected impact of these measures to support the realisation of the AFV/AFI objectives as presented in the NPF and revised in the NIR, the measures for the pairs electricity/road and CNG/road result to have a high impact, the measures for the pair electricity/rail have a medium impact.
 For all the other assessable clusters of measures, the partial or total lack of future targets and estimates does not allow putting this assessment into perspective.
 However, as all these other pairs have an overall low score, they have therefore a low impact.
-Compared to the NPF, the level of ambition of the Policy and Deployment & Manufacturing support measures has increased for electricity/road, electricity/rail, CNG/road and LNG/road, has remained the same for hydrogen/road and LNG water-maritime and has
+Compared to the NPF, the level of ambition of the Policy and Deployment & Manufacturing support measures has increased for electricity/road, electricity/rail, CNG/road and LNG/road, has remained the same for hydrogen/road and LNG water-maritime and has decreased for biofuels/road, LPG/road, synthetic&paraffinic fuels/road, electricity/water-maritime and electricity/air.

-&lt;sup>27 The cluster Synthetic & paraffinic fuels/road contained measures only in the IE NPF.
+&lt;sup>26 The cluster Synthetic & paraffinic fuels/road contained measures only in the IE NPF.